 When will I be screened?

 If you are aged 50 – 70 and registered with a GP surgery, you will automatically receive an invitation for breast screening every 3 years.

 I have just received my invitation letter.
 Now what happens?

-Women who have a physical or learning disability are asked to contact the screening unit on 01603 287777 or at the address shown on the invitation letter.
-A special appointment will be arranged at either the screening units at either Norwich Community hospital or Cromer hospital, where there is wheelchair access at these sites, and we can arrange for a supporter to accompany the woman if she wishes, and more time can be allowed than is possible on a mobile screening unit.
+If you have a physical or learning disability, please phone the screening unit on 01603 287777 or write to the address shown on the invitation letter.
+A special appointment will be arranged at one of the screening units at either Norwich Community hospital or Cromer hospital.
+There is wheelchair access at these sites, and we can arrange for a supporter to come with you if you wish.
+More time can also be allowed than is possible on a mobile screening unit.

 Where will I be screened?